nukkio/Blender-Control-Render-Region/README.md

 You can add margins to regions to have overlapping areas: this way you can avoid problems due to denoise in cycles or effects in the compositor, for example "glare", when merging regions.

-Tested with Cycles and Eevee with Blender 3.4.0, in Ubuntu 20.04 and Windows 10.
+Tested with Cycles and Eevee with Blender 3.4.0 and 4.2.0, in Ubuntu 24.04 and Windows 10.

 To merge all images from script (created by this addon) [imagemagick](https://imagemagick.org/script/download.php) and [python 3](https://www.python.org/downloads/) must be installed.

-Blender version: 3.4.
+Blender version: 3.4 - 4.2.0.

 ## Installation
 - copy `control_render_regions.py` in the blender scripts/addons folder on your system (linux: ~/.config/blender/2.81/scripts/addons/)